 To obtain whole building energy consumption data for benchmarking, you will need to obtain tenant consumption data in addition to base building data.
 If your property is not master-metered, or you do not have whole building energy consumption data, the best way to acquire this information is to request it directly from the utilities.
 Visit the Energy and Water Data page for more information.

-If you are required to benchmark your water use and you have not previously shared your property with DEP to collect water use, follow the instructions found here.
+If you are required to benchmark your water use and you have not previously shared your property with DEP to collect water use, follow these instructions.

 5. Record your energy and water usage in Portfolio Manager®.

-Create energy meters as needed, and enter energy use data manually, by uploading a spreadsheet, or by using cut and paste from a spreadsheet.
+If your building uses fuel oil or other energy that is NOT provided by Con Edison or National Grid, create meters under the "Energy" tab as needed.
+Then, enter energy use data into Portfolio Manager manually, by uploading a spreadsheet, or by using cut and paste from a spreadsheet.
 If your property was successfully shared with DEP, a water meter will be created and water use data will be uploaded automatically.

 6. Confirm and enter BBL and BIN information.